Close Menu

  Fast enough to prevent damage and hazards – but not too fast

- Have no “blind spots” i.e. unprotected zones
+ Have no “blind spots,” i.e. unprotected zones

  A high degree of reliability and availability

- Secure against incorrect operation (security)
+ Secure against incorrect operation (cybersecurity)

 Summary